Selco: How to Defend Your Home and Yourself When the SHTF

 There is a popular myth that all of us who live in urban settings will “bug out” to our rural retreat on time (I have that plan too), but in reality lot of us who even have the good bug out places out of the urban centers will simply fail to reach it on time.
 This is reality.

 So a few urban survival suggestions to defend your home:

-- Find like minded people (preferably before SHTF).
-You need time to find people, and you need time to get to know that people.
+- Find like-minded people (preferably before SHTF).
+You need time to find people, and you need time to get to know those people.

 - Be ready for violence.
 Both physically and mentally, practice with your weapon and be very familiar with your skills and especially with your limitations.
 Use common sense in choosing your weapons.
 Check what is useful to have in your situation.(For example, in my situation it made sense to have AK, CZ and similar.)

 - Look at your home from the point of defending/attacking it.
 Look today how your home stands, how you can improve it, for example in “deterring” possible attackers, neighboring houses, ways of approach, possible booby traps, ways to quickly reinforce your home…

 At the end, you need to get up and work pretty hard in order to be prepared for a real collapse, No internet article can teach you that.
 It can only give you highlights or possible direction.